andreashlarsen/Larsen2023-GluA2/README.md

 # Larsen2022-GluA2
-Scripts for paper: Larsen, Biggin, Kastrup 2022.
+Scripts for paper: Larsen, Perozzo, Biggin, Bowie and Kastrup 2023 (in prep).

 ## Folder: PMF
 PMF folder contains all scripts for free energy calculations usign potential of mean force (PMF).